Thursday, 14 November 2024

 Inquiry into Food Security in Victoria

-Trung LUU (Western Metropolitan) (09:37): Pursuant to standing order 23.22, I table a report from the inquiry into food security in Victoria, including an appendix, extracts of proceedings and a minority support, from the Legal and Social Issues Committee, and I present the transcripts of evidence.
+Trung LUU (Western Metropolitan) (09:37): Pursuant to standing order 23.22, I table a report from the inquiry into food security in Victoria, including an appendix, extracts of proceedings and a minority report, from the Legal and Social Issues Committee, and I present the transcripts of evidence.
 I move:

 That the transcripts of evidence be tabled and the report be published.